klaudiaZF/sig-security/security-tooling.md

 # Security Tooling

 These developer-friendly workflows ensure all security findings are directly visible in the GitHub Security tab, keeping everything within the familiar GitHub environment.
-While using these Actions is optional, their implementation is strongly recommended as they introduce a foundational level of security into the development process.
+While using these actions is optional, their implementation is strongly recommended as they introduce a foundational level of security into the development process.
 This documentation will guide you through their benefits and setup.

 ## Emphasized Guidelines for Optimizing Security GitHub Actions

-Following the introduction of "Security Tooling" with GitHub Actions, here are specific guidelines and best practices for developers:
+Following, here are specific guidelines and best practices for developers:

-1. **Action Failures**: Actions should only fail if there is an error with the Action "Engine" itself or if there is a misconfiguration in the workflow.
+1. **Action Failures**: Actions should only fail if there is an error with the Action _"Engine"_ itself or if there is a misconfiguration in the workflow.
 Failures should not occur based solely on high-severity findings.

 2. **Manual Execution**: Include the on: workflow_dispatch option in all workflows.
 This allows you to manually trigger workflows whenever necessary.